Things to do

 Walk to Top of Town where you can peruse the wares in vintage stores, marvel at the restored heritage buildings on Brisbane Street and stop in at the Old Flour Mill, Rafter and Rose or the very quaint Deann’s Coffee House to learn about their unique stories over a great cup of coffee.
 Stop in for a beer at Pumpyard Bar and Brewery to experience the 88 Limestone Precinct or visit The Workshops Rail Museum to learn more about the impact of the railway had in the area and the state at large.

 If you are willing to venture further, drive out to Woodlands of Marburg for brunch and some time exploring the homestead.
 There are pieces of history to be seen on every corner in Ipswich.
 It’s something that is celebrated beautifully in this city.

 It’s worth the drive for lunch

 We spent a good deal of our time in Ipswich road tasting local food finds and we were far from disappointed.
 There are numerous cafes around town for a great coffee, Ellen and Rod is my top pick.
-For healthy treats stop in at Nourish Real Food Cafe or Urban Pantry in Brisbane Street.
+For healthy treats stop in at Urban Pantry in Brisbane Street.
 Fourthchild and Dovetails Restaurant feel a little more sophisticated and serve large, a la carte meals, making them great pick for a late lunch or dinner.
 But it’s Homage at Spicers Hidden Vale that is the stand out if you have the time to stop in on the way out of town for dinner.